flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 As always, the PPU will combine all layers automatically, but it's not over yet!
 The system has a couple of effects available to apply over these layers:

 - **Mosaic**: Makes tiles look more *blocky*.
-- **Alpha blending**: Combines colours of two overlapping layers resulting in transparency effects.
+- **Alpha blending**: Combines colours of two overlapping layers, resulting in transparency effects.
 - **Windowing**: Divides the screen into two different *windows* where each one can have its own separate graphics and effects, the outer zone of both windows can also be rendered with tiles.

-On the other side, to update the frame there are multiple options available:
+On the other side, to update the frame, there are multiple options available:

 - Command the **CPU**: The processor now has full access to VRAM whenever it wants.
 However, it can produce unwanted artefacts if it alters some data mid-frame, so waiting for VBlank/HBlank (*traditional way*) remains the safest option in most cases.
 - Use the **DMA Controller**: DMA provides transfer rates ~10x faster and can be scheduled during VBlank and HBlank.
-This console provides 4 DMA channels (two reserved for sound, one for critical operations and the other for general purpose).
+This console provides four DMA channels (two reserved for sound, one for critical operations and the other for general purpose).
 Bear in mind that the controller will halt the CPU during the operation (although it may hardly notice it!).

 ### Beyond Tiles {.tabs-close}

 Sometimes we may want to compose a background from which the tile engine won't be able to draw all required graphics.
-Now, modern consoles addressed this by implementing a **frame-buffer** architecture but this is not possible when there's very little RAM...
-Well, the GBA happens to have 96 KB of VRAM which is enough to allocate a **bitmap** with the dimensions of our LCD screen.
+Now, modern consoles addressed this by implementing a **frame-buffer** architecture, enabling programmers to arbitrary alter each pixel individually.
+However, this is not possible when there's very little RAM...
+Well, the GBA happens to have 96 KB of VRAM.
+This is enough to allocate a **bitmap** with the dimensions of our LCD screen.

 The good news is that the PPU actually implemented this functionality by including three extra modes, these are called **bitmap modes** [@graphics-bitmap]: